-- Health Education Program Other
+- Health Education Program Behavioral

-Intervention Desc: Intensive health education program for intervention group: 1.The introductory 30 minute Arabic lecture for increase level of the awareness of the participants regarding stroke.
+Other Names: Health Education Intervention Desc: Intensive health education program for intervention group: 1.The introductory 30 minute Arabic lecture for increase level of the awareness of the participants regarding stroke.
 Lecture from the USA National Stroke Association, 2011, will be used.
 The lecture includes the following issues about stroke (1) definition; (2) signs and symptoms; (3) risk factors; (4) treatment; and (5) prevention.
 2. Self-help materials will involve health education brochures regarding stroke and will be distributed for all participants at the time they are attending the lecture.
 The brochures which will be used for this study will be collected from the World Stroke Day 2016 Brochures, the Arabic version.
 The routine care for control group: different lecture and brochures will be used ARM 1: Kind: Experimental Label: intensive health education program Description: Participants in the intervention group will have the introductory lecture and brochures about stroke as well as they fill up the questionnaire at baseline.
 At week 6 and 12 of the study the participants will only fill up the questionnaire.
 ARM 2: Kind: Experimental Label: routine care Description: Participants in the control group will have different lecture and brochures than the intervention group as well as they fill up the questionnaire at baseline.
 At week 6 and 12 of the study the participants will only fill up the questionnaire.

 |Type||Measure||Time Frame||Safety Issue|